 The integrated ride-on platform for older siblings holds up to 20kg, so it can be used from 18 months to two years, until your child reaches roughly five years old.

-Read our iCandy Lime first look review to find out what other interesting design features caught our eye and whether our pushchair experts discovered anything surprising.
+Read our iCandy Lime review to find out what other interesting design features caught our eye and whether our pushchair experts discovered anything surprising.

 iCandy Orange – £875